Tahrunessa Abdullah

 Tahrunessa Ahmed Abdullah (born 21 April 1937) is a Bangladeshi writer and activist.
-She is notable for her researches and contribution to an uplift in the lives of women in rural Bangladesh through her various levels of involvement with Bangladesh Academy for Rural Development.
+She is notable for her researches and contribution to improve the lives of women in rural Bangladesh through her various levels of involvement with Bangladesh Academy for Rural Development.
 In 1978, she became the first Bangladeshi to receive the Ramon Magsaysay Award in the community leadership category.

 Early life and education

-Abdullah was born on 21 April 1937 in the village of Ghoragachha of Jessore District.
+Abdullah was born on 21 April 1937 in the village of Ghoragachha of Jessore District in the then British India.
 Her father Rafiuddin Ahmed was a lawyer.
 After completing primary education from Calcutta, Ahmed moved to Dhaka with her family.
-There she attended Kamrunnesa Government Girls High School and afterwards received a Bachelor of Arts from Eden Girls' College, University of Dhaka, in 1958.
-She then attended the College of Social Welfare and Research Center (also affiliated with Dhaka University and now an institute called the Institute of Social Welfare and Research), receiving her Master of Arts in the school's first graduating class in 1960.
-In 1966, Ahmed went to the United States to study at Michigan State University, from which she received a Master of Science in agriculture extension education in 1968.
+She then attended Kamrunnesa Government Girls High School and afterwards received a bachelor of arts from Eden Girls' College, University of Dhaka, in 1958.
+She then attended the College of Social Welfare and Research Center (also affiliated with Dhaka University and now an institute called the Institute of Social Welfare and Research), receiving her master of arts in the school's first graduating class in 1960.
+In 1966, Ahmed went to the United States to study at Michigan State University, from which she received a master of science in agriculture extension education in 1968.
 Her thesis was entitled, The Place of Evaluation in Comilla Women's Program.
 This graduate year was underwritten by the Ford Foundation.

 Career

 Pakistan era

-Ahmed's first position after graduation was as Executive Officer of the East Pakistan Council for Child Welfare in Dacca.
-She organised the Crippled Children's Center which is still in operation.
-At that time she also wrote the first of the numerous articles she has published on social problems, "School Social Work and Its Scope in East Pakistan."
-From mid-1961 to 1963 she was District Health Education Officer for the Bureau of Health Education.
-In pursuit of this interest, she attended, under a US International Cooperation Administration (now Agency for International Development) grant, the American University in Beirut, receiving a Diploma, with Distinction, in Public Health in 1962.
+Ahmed's first position after graduation was as Executive Officer of the East Pakistan Council for Child Welfare in Dhaka.
+She organised the Crippled Children's Center.
+At that time she also wrote the first article on social problems, "School Social Work and Its Scope in East Pakistan."
+From mid-1961 to 1963 she was district health education officer for the Bureau of Health Education.
+In pursuit of this interest, she attended, under a US International Cooperation Administration (now United States Agency for International Development) grant, the American University of Beirut, receiving a diploma, with distinction, in public health in 1962.

-In 1963 Ahmed joined then Pakistan Academy for Rural Development in Comilla as instructor in charge of the recently instituted Women's Program and in that capacity headed the Academy's Women's Education and Home Development Program.
+In 1963, Ahmed joined then Pakistan Academy for Rural Development in Comilla as instructor in charge of the recently instituted Women's Program and in that capacity headed the academy's Women's Education and Home Development Program.
 The Women's Education and Home Development Program was begun at Comilla Academy in 1962.
 During her nine years at Comilla, she was responsible for the organisation of village level training programs for women that included adult literacy; health education, sanitation, and nutrition; agricultural extension; creation of cooperatives to promote cottage crafts and other income generating activities.
 She also developed training courses for government officials on women's problems and health needs in rural East Pakistan (now Bangladesh) and coordinated the overall Comilla Academy training program.
 For two years she was also in charge of the publication section and for one year served as vice-chairman of the Comilla Khadi Association.